akshitagupta15june/Face-X/Awesome-face-operations/Gender_Classification/Readme.md

 OpenCV Face detection with Haar cascades
 $ pip install opencv-contrib-python
 ```
+#### Dependencies
+- tensorflow 2.4.1
+- openCV
+- Numpy
+- OS
+- Matplotlib

+#### Running Procedure
+- Clone the Repository
+- Open your notebook
+- check paths for the test data
+- Enjoy the experience

 # Training and testing :
 he weights that we have used as a part of all layers are introduced with stochastic esteems from a mean Gaussian